 With the advent of easily accessible water supply outside your home, decorative features like fountains, waterfalls and even koi ponds are simple to install, and require little maintenance beyond the occasional cleaning.

 Outdoor plumbing fixtures, for both gas and electric, require a little more attention than their indoor counterparts, particularly when cold weather arrives.
 Water supply lines that are located outdoors without any protective insulation are susceptible to freezing in temperatures under 25 degrees.
 This includes water supply lines to your sprinkler systems, which need to be bled and de-pressurized before the winter.

-Nick’s Plumbing and Sewer Services has been installing all types of outdoor plumbing fixtures since 1979.
+Nick’s Plumbing and Air Conditioning Services has been installing all types of outdoor plumbing fixtures since 1979.
 After forty years in business, and with over one-hundred and fifty-thousand satisfied customers, Nick’s wants to be YOUR plumbing company.

-Call Nick’s Plumbing and Sewer Services today.
+Call Nick’s Plumbing and Air Conditioning Services today.
 We’re on the Way!